apollographql/apollo-kotlin/README.md

 ## Contributing

-If you'd like to contribute, please refer to the [Contributing.md](https://github.com/apollographql/apollo-android/blob/master/Contributing.md).
+If you'd like to contribute, please see [Contributing.md](https://github.com/apollographql/apollo-android/blob/master/Contributing.md).

 ## License